 Wednesday afternoon and evening are free; there will be no lunch or dinner from Jason (a simple bread meal will be available) and no yoga class.
 You can use this afternoon and evening to go to the beach, visit Carcassonne, or eat out if you’d like.

-On Thursday afternoon, Jason will offer a cooking workshop during which he will share his knowledge and experience; you will also be able to make things yourself.
+On Thursday afternoon, our chef Jason from The Indigo Kitchen will offer a plant based cooking workshop during which he will share his knowledge and experience; you will also be able to make things yourself.
 He will have a booklet for you containing his recipes and information from the workshop.
-You will leave this yoga retreat with lots of new ideas about how to create colourful, varied and healthy meals, even if you have a busy lifestyle.

 Massages are available on demand and for an extra fee.
 On Saturday morning, there is no yoga class.
 Breakfast will be at 8 am, and at 10 am it’s time to leave.
 We will have a goodie bag for you, with something to eat and drink on your way back.